ExpediaDotCom/EchoX3/README.md

 # Development Guide

-This section is for developers intending to contribute to the project.
+This section is for developers intending to to consume or contribute to the project.
 It covers the mechanics of working with the project such as building, running tests, and running samples.
 It doesn't cover best coding practices, style, design philosophy, etc.

 ##Build Tools